sgarciav/ros2_playground/ros_bridge/README.md

 Each of the following set of commands will be executed inside a new spinning container - each in ts own terminal:

-1. Terminal 1: Start the ROS1 roscore:
+1. Terminal 1: Start the ROS 1 roscore:

         source /opt/ros/noetic/setup.bash
         roscore

-2. Terminal 2: Start the ROS1 <> ROS2 bridge:
+2. Terminal 2: Start the ROS 1 <> ROS 2 bridge:

         source /opt/ros/galactic/setup.bash
         source ~/workspaces/ros2_ws/install/local_setup.bash
         source /opt/ros/noetic/setup.bash
         ros2 run ros1_bridge dynamic_bridge

-3. Terminal 3: Run the turtle sim **ROS2** node:
+3. Terminal 3: Run the turtle sim **ROS 2** node:

         source /opt/ros/galactic/setup.bash
         source ~/workspaces/ros2_ws/install/local_setup.bash
         ros2 run turtlesim turtlesim_node

-4. Terminal 4: Run the **ROS1** teleop node:
+4. Terminal 4: Run the **ROS 1** teleop node:

         source /opt/ros/noetic/setup.bash
         rosrun turtlesim turtle_teleop_key

-At this point you should be able to command the ROS2 turtle from a ROS1 teleop interaction.
-The bridge node is taking care of translating the ROS1 messages in the `/turtle1/cmd_vel` topic to ROS2 messages.
+At this point you should be able to command the ROS 2 turtle from a ROS 1 teleop interaction.
+The bridge node is taking care of translating the ROS 1 messages in the `/turtle1/cmd_vel` topic to ROS 2 messages.

 As an experment, you can kill the ros bridge node and see how the communication between the teleop and turtle nodes doesn't exist anymore.